Preside Like a Pro

 I. Reading and Approval of Minutes

 Following any corrections or additions, the minutes should be approved.
-Approval is usually handled by unanimous consent.
+While Robert's appears the minutes to be declarared approved once there are no more corrections, best practice is to approve the minutes by unanimous consent.

 II.
 Reports of Officers, Boards, and Standing Committees